Spraynard/the_scraper/README.md

-# web_scraper
+# The Scraper!
-Tool to help me with web scraping.
-Will have a nice little text UI to help with debugging stuff on the internet.
+The Scraper scrapes.
+He even has a nice little text UI to help scrape.
+It's almost as if he likes you.
+Almost.

 ### Note: This is not suitable for use.
 Still building.